 - Ruhr dams trip report 27 March 2013

-However, the RAF website does get carried away a little bit to disguise that the dams raid did not reach the effect hoped for against hope.
-Until 2013, the RAF website downplayed (source) the priority of the Sorpe dam in the dams raid operation, while since 2013, other results from the Battle of the Ruhr campaign, and beyond, are attributed to the dams raid.
+However, the RAF website somewhat disguises that the dams raid did not reach the effect hoped for against hope.
+Until 2013, the RAF website downplayed (source) the priority of the Sorpe dam in the dams raid operation, while since then, other results from the Battle of the Ruhr campaign, and beyond, are attributed to the dams raid.

 - Münster trip report 15/17 November 2014, with a visit to the Dortmund-Ems Canal aqueducts near Ladbergen.